Neighbourhood Streets Northhill communities planning

 - Installing new temporary traffic calming curb extensions beside Crescent Heights High School, to increase pedestrian and school safety.

-Adjacent to this project is the expansion to Balmoral Circus Park, transforming the paved intersection at 2 Street and 19 Avenue N.W. into park space and limiting vehicle access with temporary materials.
-Visit Balmoral Circus Park Improvements for information on timelines, final designs and more.
+Adjacent to this project is the expanded Balmoral Circus Park, which transformed the paved intersection at 2 Street and 19 Avenue N.W. into park space and limiting vehicle access with temporary materials.
+Visit Balmoral Circus Park Improvements for more information.

 - Ensure that as more people choose to live and work along the North Hill Main Streets (4 Street N.W., Centre Street N, and Edmonton Trail N.E.), the nearby residential streets remain pleasant and quiet routes where neighbours connect and have safe options for all ages and abilities to travel throughout the area.